rcrews/docs-website/runtime/7.0.0/concepts-data-access.md

       and analyze SQL queries and design Oozie workflows.
 ---
 Cloudera Data Platform Runtime data access concepts provide overview information about Apache Impala, Apache Hive, and Hue.
-These components provide SQL interfaces that enable you to access your data sets.
+Using the familiar SQL interfaces of these components, you access your data.